3rd Military Region (People's Army of Vietnam)

-The 3rd Military Region of Vietnam People's Army is directly under the Ministry of Defence of Vietnam, tasked to organise, build, manage and command armed forces defending the Red River Delta.
+The 3rd Military Region of Vietnam People's Army is directly under the Ministry of Defence of Vietnam, tasked with the organization, creation and management of armed forces specializing in the Red River Delta.
 The north-West region of Vietnam borders with the Guangxi, China.
 In 1979, Chinese army with one infantry division, launched an invasion in this military zone.